Jrogbaaa/MSA/README.md

 ```

 **✅ CONFIGURED**: These values are already set up for MSA Real Estate.
+**📧 RECIPIENT**: All emails are sent to arnoldestates1@gmail.com

 ### Step 6: Deploy
 1. Push changes to GitHub
 2. Vercel will automatically redeploy
 3. EmailJS will now send emails directly without opening email client

-**✅ READY TO DEPLOY**: EmailJS is configured and ready to send emails directly to 11jellis@gmail.com
+**✅ READY TO DEPLOY**: EmailJS is configured and ready to send emails directly to arnoldestates1@gmail.com

 **Note**: The system gracefully falls back to opening the user's email client if EmailJS fails for any reason.